 [vagrant@DevopsRoles ~]$ sudo systemctl start influxdb

-To check status InfluxDB is running
+To check the status of InfluxDB is running

 [vagrant@DevopsRoles ~]$ sudo systemctl status influxdb